-Editor’s Note: We are re-running this in-depth profile on Kamala Harris to mark her pick as Joe Biden’s VP.
-We originally ran it two years ago as part of a series on female candidates for president.
-But we’re happy to see her on the second slot as well.
+Editor’s Note: We are re-running this in-depth profile of Kamala Harris to mark her historic election to the second highest post in the country.
+Lorraine Glennon originally wrote the story two years ago as part of our series on female candidates for president.
+Congratulations Kamala!

 Putting aside the sad spectacle of the Senate hearings about Brett Kavanaugh’s alleged sexual assault of Christine Blasey Ford, can we instead recall a magnificent moment from the pre-Ford confirmation hearings?
 It came courtesy of the junior senator from California, Kamala Harris, who asked the nominee what is arguably the fundamental question concerning women’s reproductive rights: “Can you think of any laws that give government the power to make decisions about the male body?”
 Kavanaugh’s face went blank, taking on what Americans would soon recognize as his trademark “stumped” expression, as he jockeyed for time.
 He hemmed, he hawed, he asked her to be more specific.
 He stuttered something about medical procedures.
 She repeated the question and finally he was forced to throw in the towel.
 “I’m not thinking of any right now, Senator,” Kavanaugh admitted.